 Rates include buffet breakfast (organic produce from the vegetable patch, bread and cakes baked in a wood oven), access to the spa and cinema room, and plenty of extras, including snacks, local wine and bicycles to borrow.

-Every night, the hotel hosts drinks where guests mingle around a fire on the terrace or on the gazebo by the pond (free wine lubricates conversations).
-Keep on eye on the blackboard in the lobby for other activities; the twice-weekly bonfire in the grounds with nibbles and traditional Portuguese folk music is not to be missed.
+Almost every night, the hotel hosts drinks where guests mingle around a fire on the terrace or on the gazebo by the pond (free wine lubricates conversations).
+Keep on eye on the blackboard in the lobby for other activities; the bonfire in the grounds with nibbles and native Lusophone folk music is not to be missed.

 The hotel will be closed from 15 November to 25 December 2020.